thesleuth/reveal-slides/md/string-stringbuilder.md

 The only field that is required is conversion

 - `argument_index` - an integer indicating the position of the argument.
 The first argument is referenced by "1$", the second by "2$", etc.
-- `flags` - modifies output like left justify, 0 padded, or space padded
+- `flags` - modifies output like left justify, 0 padded
 - `width` - the minimum number of characters
 - `conversion` - indicates how the argument should be formatted